reynoldsnlp/F20_DIGHT360/activities/09_17_files_and_globs.md

 ## Reading and writing files

-Working with files in python requires understanding that there arethree distinct entities:
+Working with files in python requires understanding that there are three distinct entities:

 1. The file itself, as stored in the operating system's filesystem